semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 *Explain how we’re going to implement the canary deployment*

 *Explain pull-push block.*

+*Explain secrets and show what secrets are required for each vendor*

 *Explain how to create appropiate secret. show variants for GCP and DO* z *Explain canary deployment block*